Wildlife at Hardcastle Crags

 Species-rich hay meadows can be found high on the valley sides, close to the Widdop Road.
 The meadows are cut in late summer after the plants have flowered, allowing the seed to be collected.
 Types of birds and insects commonly found on meadows include the skylark, twite, meadow pippet, and various types of beetles.
 The meadows are a favourite with bees and butterflies too, with various different species seen throughout the spring and summer.

 During the autumn, the hay meadows are home to an amazing array of weird and wonderful wax caps.
-These fantastic fungi are often referred to as "jewels of the woodland" due to their vibrant colours and unqiue shapes.
+These colourful fungi come in a variety of different shapes and sizes, and a rainbow of colours - from rich scarlets and sunshine yellow to green and purple.

 Mill ponds from a past industrial age now provide aquatic habitats for invertebrates, fish, amphibians and birds.
 Dippers, herons and wagtails can often be seen darting across the waters edge and the ponds themselves are home to frogs, toads and newts.